frizinak/photos/README.md

 - Convert images with a rating > 2 and have been opened in rawtherapee or a .convert() target in phodo sidecar file (-edited) to jpegs

-`photos -base my_library -action convert -sizes 3840,1920,800 -filter undeleted,edited -gt 2
+`photos -base my_library -action convert -sizes 3840,1920,800 -undeleted -edited -gt 2`

 - Merge library `two` onto `one`